 Expanding Your Skill Beyond Video Game Writing Jobs

-The video game designer job market is expected to grow by 9.3% between 2016 and 2026.
-Just imagine how many games are scheduled to be developed, released and played from now until 2026.
+The video game designer job market is expected to grow by double digits over the next five years.
+Imagine how many games are scheduled to be developed, released, and played in that time.

 The amazing thing about writing for the video game industry is that they are open to people wearing multiple hats, especially those wanting to make money playing video games.

-A game designer can be the scriptwriter, the script writer can be a game programmer, and so on.
-If you’re already a part of the industry, why not learn other skills as well?
+A game designer can be the scriptwriter, the scriptwriter can be a game programmer, and so on.
+If you’re already a part of the industry, take this opportunity to learn other skills.

-Not only will expanding your skill set help you become an inch closer to a video game director job (if you wanted to), you’re also increasing your value to an employer.
+Not only will expanding your skillset help you become an inch closer to a video game director job (if you wanted to), but you’re also increasing your value to an employer.

 Combine your passion for writing with a live stream, and you’ve got an excellent way to make money on Twitch as well.